 The prediction that the firms of type U actually get a cut in their loan seems counterfactual, at least in the world of Indian firms.
 In our data many firms show no loan growth, but few see an actual decline (except in the special period when they get kicked out of the priority sector).
-This may be because if the firm anticipates a large cut in its loan, it will prefer to default, and as a result loan officers want to commit to not cut loans between the first and second period as long as the first period loan was repaid.
+This may be because if the firm anticipates a large cut in its loan, it will prefer to default, and as a result loan officers want to commit to not cut loans between the first and second period as long as the first period loan is repaid.
 If we make the auxiliary assumption that loan size never goes down as long as the first period loan is repaid, and assume that g is always large enough to allow this to happen, Result 3 would be restated as:

-Result 4: Under the assumption that loan size never goes down as long as the first period loan is repaid, as well as assumptions 4 and 5, the loan officer's optimal allocation of second period credit is to give type H firms an loan increment of $\frac{g-(1-p_0)(1-p_L)(l^-1)}{p_0\pi}$ , the type L firms an increment of $l^-1$ and the rest (i.e. type U firms) no increment.
+Result 4.
+Under the assumption that loan size never goes down as long as the first period loan is repaid, as the same assumptions as result 3 (spelt out in Appendix) the loan officer's optimal allocation of second period credit is to give type H firms an loan increment of $g - (1-p_0)(1-p_L)(l^-1)/p_0\pi$, the type L firms an increment of l^-1 and the rest (i.e. type U firms) no increment.
 Variation in the size of g, within limits, does not change the set of firms that get increments in the second period.

-3.3.3 Implications of results

-Under the conditions 4 and 5, this very simple model therefore has several interesting implications.
+3.3.2.
+Implications of results.
+Under these two conditions, this very simple model therefore has several interesting implications.

 1. The relation between loan growth and ex ante measures of firm performance (such as first period revenue, first period profits) in the cross-section of firms, can be positive or negative, or zero.
-The firms that have the highest loan growth from the first period to the second may be either the best performing H type firms or worst performing L type firms (depends on how $l^$ compares with $\frac{1+g-(1-p_0)(1-p_L)l^}{p_0\pi}$ ).
+The firms that have the highest loan growth from the first period to the second may be either the best performing H type firms or worst performing L type firms.
 The intermediate U type firms get no increments.

-Note that this is quite consistent with the descriptive evidence reported in section 2, where we showed that there is no systematic relation between measures of firm performance and the probability of an increment in the loan or the amount of the increment.
+Note that this is quite consistent with the descriptive evidence reported in Section 2, where we showed that there is no systematic relation between measures of firm performance and the probability of an increment in the loan or the amount of the increment.

 2. A substantial part of loan growth under normal circumstances goes to firms that get bailed out because they have failed (and are thus known to be bad).
-These firms are more likely to fail again than the average firm.
+These firms are more likely than the average firm to fail again .
 Therefore, the OLS estimate of loan growth on profit growth will be biased downwards, since it confounds this (negative) selection effect and the causal effect of loans.
 In contrast, the immediate impact of an unexpected policy change that increases g is an increase in credit flows to firms that are expected to do well (type H firms in our model).
 Therefore, an instrumental variable estimate of the impact of loans on profit using the policy change as an instrument for change in lending will give us the causal impact of extra lending on successful firms.
-This is because the IV estimate gives us the "local average treatment effect" (LATE), i.e. the effect of an additional unit on credit on the type of firms for which credit actually changes
+This is because the IV estimate gives us the "local average treatment effect" (LATE), i.e. the effect of an additional unit on credit on the type of firms for which credit actually changes.